yorkbill/get-support/customer-incident-report.md

 A CIR must be requested within 30 days of an impacting event by using one of the following methods:

-* Create a case requesting a CIR
+* Create a case that requests a CIR
 * Request a CIR within the case description
 * Update your case with a request for a CIR